mliew21396/remote-work-u3/week-8/8-cultural-blog.md

 # U3.W8: Conflict

 ## Learning Competencies
+- Describe a conflict
+- Analyze the basic emotions you felt during a conflict
-- Describe how you dealt with a conflict
+- Assess what you would do differently in a new conflict
-- Evaluate whether your actions produced positive or negative reactions

 ## Release 0: New file
 In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c8-conflict.html`.